artela-network/artela-docs/docs/Build-with-Artela/01-Lite-DApp.md

 ## 1. Introduction
 At Artela Network, Lite dApp is a lightweight protocol that only uses Smart Contracts to build dApps.

 There is no difference between Lite dApp and dApps running on traditional EVM architecture blockchain.
-Artela is compatible with EVM and seamlessly integrates with ~~basic~~ infrastructures such as ChainLink and TheGraph.
-The experience of developing and deploying Lite dApps on Artela Network is the same as ~~developing dApps on~~ Ethereum and its Layer 2.
+Artela is compatible with EVM and seamlessly integrates with based infrastructures such as ChainLink and TheGraph.
+The experience of developing and deploying Lite dApps on Artela Network is the same as developing dApps on Ethereum and its Layer 2.

 Aspect, as a modular extension component for sustainable integration, does not require developers to use it when building dApps.
 Developers can achieve equivalent capabilities of dApps built without Aspect and existing EVM architecture.